katrin-berkenbusch/flui/README.md

 * Download the sample reference file [here][sample_ref] (created using the [NCBI virus data][ncbi]).
 * Download sample FastQ from [this paper][sample_fastq].

-Once you have downloaded these you should unzip the fastq downloads into a folder and then:
+Once you have downloaded these you should unzip the FastQ downloads into a folder and then:

 ```sh
 flui --ref reference-ncbi.fasta --run /folder/with/fastq
 ```

 ### Navigating the Application